phw/musicbrainz-magic-tagger-button/README.md

   using Greasemonkey, Violentmonkey and Tampermonkey.
 It might or might not work on other browsers or with other user script managers.
 The code assumes your browser supports modern JS features (at least ES2017).
+- For Safari you need the [Userscripts](https://github.com/quoid/userscripts) extension version 4 (which requires macOS 12.0+) and version 0.7 of MusicBrainz Magic Tagger Button.
-- The user script does not work with Safari due to strict blocking of unencrypted connections even if they are local.
+  *The user script does not work in Safari with older versions of the Userscripts extension due to strict blocking of unencrypted connections even if they are local.*
 - I still consider this experimental and a proof of concept.
 It works for me, but might not for you.
 - It is recommended that you have configured Picard to use the default port 8000, but it has to be one port between 8000 - 8010.